Inedo/inedo-docs/ProGet/feeds/connector-overview.md

 Self-connectors are defined as connectors that refer to the same instance of ProGet.
 These may be useful to:

- - aggreggate feeds specific to different teams or organizations
+ - aggregate feeds specific to different teams or organizations
  - apply a different set of permissions to a feed
  - filter packages from a different feed